x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-4-6-through-5-4-20-in-exchange-online.md

 This error can happen when the MX record for your hybrid domain points to Exchange Online, and the connector that's used to route email from Exchange Online to your on-premises Exchange organization is configured to use DNS routing instead of smart host routing.

 To fix the problem, configure a dedicated connector to be used for hybrid.
 This connector will use smart host routing and will have your on-premises hybrid server configured as a smart host.
-The easiest way to fix the problem is to re-run the Hybrid Configuration Wizard in your on-premises Exchange organization.
+The easiest way to fix the problem is to rerun the Hybrid Configuration Wizard in your on-premises Exchange organization.
 Or, you can verify the configuration of the connector that's used for hybrid by following these steps:

 **New EAC**